GitoMat/Shogun2-Linux-Fix/README.md

 # General

-Small shared library to fix glibc compatibility issue to Steam's Shogun 2 game for Ubuntu 23.04 (and above I hope).
-This adds a second fix I fouind on ProtonDB to the one from the forked repository (which was created for XCOM 2).
+Small shared libraries to fix glibc compatibility issues to Steam's Shogun 2 game for Ubuntu 23.04, 23.10, 24.04, 24.10, 25.04 (and above I hope).
+This adds a second fix I found on ProtonDB to the one from the forked repository (which was created for XCOM 2).:wq

 # Prerequisites